sanjaymaniam/frontend-assignment/README.md

 ## TO DO
 Items to take up if there's more time:
 - [ ] Support for searching users by email ID
 - [ ] Error handling for cases where no results are found in the @mention search.
-- [ ] Write tests
+- [ ] Write tests with Jest
+- [ ] Update compoenent documentation
+- [ ] Add live demo
 - [ ] Custom sort Order and search filters: Allow consumers of the component to pass custom sort orders and search filters to support different use cases.
-- [ ] Add/implement more options for customizing the control:
+- [ ] Add/implement more options for customizing the control
 ```
 interface AtMentionControlProps {
   //